-It’s recently been the 10th anniversary of this paper.
-It is such a fantastic example of data visualisation that have always feel the need of making an implementation of it.
+It’s recently been the 12th anniversary of this paper.
+It is such a fantastic example of data visualization that have always feel the need of making an implementation of it.
 Finally I gave it a try with more or less successful results.

 How I reached this point, was a bit of a rollercoaster of failure and success, but intuition always works.
 Unfolding the myriahedron is composed of three different yet related steps, each one a problem in itself:

 - Unfold the geometry based on the spanning tree.